-While our mental health and wellbeing is something to be nurtured at all times, the pandemic has made it particularly important to bring attention to what we can do to mitigate stress and prevent a mental health crisis.
+While our mental wellbeing is something to be nurtured at all times, the pandemic has made it particularly important to bring attention to what we can do to prevent a mental health crisis.

-Thankfully, both a Bow Valley collective and the Calgary Women’s Emergency Shelter are diving into the subject.
-Launched just weeks apart, GOOD Company worked with both to create online resources offering support in this area.
+Thankfully, a Bow Valley collective and the Calgary Women’s Emergency Shelter are diving into the subject.
+Launched just weeks apart, we worked with both to create online resources offering support in this area.

 The Bow Valley Wellness, Recovery & Preparedness Coalition originally came to be as a way to support the wellness of Bow Valley residents during challenging times, such as the flood of 2013.
 Working in collaboration with the committee and strategic consultants Stormy Lake, we created a campaign concept and marketing collateral—posters, postcards, print ads, video and social media assets—to drive the residents of Bow Valley to this website.